tszalama/shorturlapi/README.md

 2. **Use Short URL**

-   Send a GET request to `localhost:9090/oDj35mzX`.
+   Send a GET request to `localhost:9090/oDj35mzX` (replace oDj35mzX with the id you got from the first request).